Thermophysical Investigation of Asteroid Surfaces II: Factors Influencing Grain Size: Methods

 \citet{Opeil_etal20} present temperature-dependent heat capacities for five CM chondrites, which we compare our results to below.
 We compute $2nd$ order polynomial fits to the data shown in \autoref{tab:heatcapT} over a temperature range of 175--$300\K$ and with a $y$-intercept fixed at zero (because at low temperatures the heat capacity approaches zero).
 Among our dataset, we find that two distinct trends emerge, forming two groupings: one with all the iron-nickel meteorites (metallic) and one comprised of all chondritic and achondritic meteorites (non-metallic).
 The best-fit heat capacity equations (and coefficient uncertainties) for non-metallic and metallic meteorites at different temperatures are given by $c_s$ = -0.0033 ($\pm$ 0.0004)$\times T^2$ + 3.39 ($\pm$ 0.10)$\times T$ and $c_s$ = -0.0044 ($\pm$ 0.0004)$\times T^2$ + 2.84 ($\pm$ 0.11)$\times T$, respectively.
 Results are shown in \autoref{fig:kheatcap} and the fits from \cite{Macke_etal19} and \citet{Opeil_etal20} are included for comparison.
-Because the \citet{Opeil_etal20} CM chondrite dataset clearly exhibit higher heat capacities than our fits to other non-metallic meteorites, we use the function $c_s$ = -0.0036$\times T^2$ + 3.84$\times T$ for Ch and B-type asteroids, which is the fit to the non-metallic meteorites scaled 15\% larger.
+Because the \citet{Opeil_etal20} CM chondrite dataset clearly exhibit higher heat capacities than our fits to other non-metallic meteorites, we use the function $c_s$ = -0.0036$\times T^2$ + 3.84$\times T$ for Ch and B-type asteroids, which is calculated as 115\% of the fit to the non-metallic meteorites.
+As shown in \autoref{fig:kheatcap}, this scaled function falls in the range of formulas presented by \citet{Opeil_etal20}.